Francis V. O'Connor: Life

 From 1972 he formed, together with the art dealer Eugene Victor Thaw, the artist Lee Krasner (Pollock’s widow), the curator William S. Lieberman and art dealer Donald McKinney, a commission to assess the authenticity of thousands of works by artist Jackson Pollock.
 This activity resulted in a four-volume catalog raisonné in 1978.
 A supplementary volume was published in 1995.
 The work has been called one of the six best catalogs raisonné ever produced.
 O’Connor remained a member of the Pollock-Krasner’s "authentication board," devoted to distinguishing real Pollocks from forgeries, and frequently testified on behalf of the foundation during litigation.
 One article about such a dispute described O’Connor as a "stately Old World-style connoisseur with a Vandyke beard and curled mustache, who believes erudition and a practiced eye are essential to judging authenticity."

 In the 1980s, O'Connor worked intensively on the history of American murals and received a grant from the United States Capitol Historical Society for his research.
 In 1982 he was one of the cofounders of the Association of Independent Historians of Art (AIHA).

 In 1990 he was Robert Sterling Clark Visiting Professor of Art History at Williams College and in 1993 he was Visiting Professor of Art History at George Washington University in Washington, D.C.

 In 1994 he was a named a fellow of the National Humanities Center while he worked on a book about Thomas Jefferson and the French Revolution.

+O’Connor had a strong interest in integrating techniques from the arts and sciences.
+In 2005, he collaborated with Richard Taylor, a physics professor from the University of Oregon, when investigating a collection of paintings known as the Matter Collection.
+This collaboration involved using computers to detect fractal patterns in Pollock’s works.
+Taylor introduced O’Connor to the mathematician Benoit Mandelbrot (1924-2010), pioneer of fractals and author of the book Fractal Geometry of Nature, and they had a number of productive discussions.

 In 2010 he created a website called The Mural in America to publish decades of work on the vast subject of wall art in the U.S.